Transguinean Railways: Overview

 Existing railways in Guinea are badly maintained and feeble, and would need to be rebuilt from the ground up to support a tenfold or hundredfold increase in tonneages.
-The new lines would also avoid undesirable rises and falls though hilly terrain.
+The new lines would also avoid undesirable rises and falls through hilly terrain.

 Gauge

 The new lines would be standard gauge (1435mm) so as to benefit most from off the shelf equipment, and to achieve the highest secondhand value of surplus equipment.
 The existence of successful heavy duty narrow gauge lines in South Africa, Queensland and Brazil would not affect this choice.